OVERVIEW: The Macauley Foundation largely focuses on improving children's health and health outcomes in developing countries.

 Macauley's approach to grantmaking is broad, and its website only states that its “sole purpose” is to support NGOs that “[e]xemplify compassion for human kind and are committed to improving lives the world over;” however, tax filings reveal areas of interest that recall those of the AmeriCares Foundation.
 Macauley supports global health concerns related to children in developing and least-developed countries around the world.

 The foundation only offers a handful of awards, which range from $5,000 to $30,000.
 The foundation also heavily supports AmeriCares, which often receives the largest of Macauley’s annual grants.

-Macauley does accept unsolicited grant applications and encourages grantseekers to get in touch with executive director Annie Yates to receive complete application guidelines.
+Macauley does accept unsolicited grant applications and encourages grantseekers to get in touch.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)